ferorus/toh-ng-tutorial/README.md

 # AngularTourOfHeroes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.7.
+It's derivated from this [tutorial] (https://angular.io/docs)

 ## Development server